VIII. Graduate Programs

 PhD Co-operative Option

 Students registered in the PhD program may proceed to that degree under the co-operative option.
 Under this option four of the six required semester-long courses (including CHEM*7950) must be completed within the first two academic semesters of study in the centre.
 After successful completion of these two semesters of course work, the candidate will spend three semesters (one year) working in an industrial or government laboratory.
+Registration in the co-operative option commits students to the acceptance of employment either through a regular interview procedure organized by Career Services, Counselling and Student Resource Centre at the University of Guelph or by the Department of Co-operative Education and Career Services at the University of Waterloo; or, where their interests are best served, on an assignment specified by the centre.
 On completion of the work year, a student will be required to submit a work report which will be evaluated by the centre and the career services unit at the student's home campus.
 Following successful completion of the work year, the student will return to the centre to continue work on a PhD research project and complete the regular PhD requirements.